 Instructions

-- ROAST Poblanos and Sauce ingredients: Cut the tomatoes in half and arrange them on the sheet pan.
-Add the sliced onions to sheet pan, along with the whole garlic cloves, halved jalapeños and whole poblano peppers, making sure they are not overcrowded.
-You may need to use two sheet pans.
-(You can also char the peppers on a gas burner, see notes) Drizzle all with olive oil, sprinkle with salt and pepper and place on the middle rack and check after 15 minutes.
-(If your oven runs hot, you could turn it down to 425 if needed.)
-If the peppers are tender remove them (pasilla peppers will cook much faster than poblanos- please see notes) and check the garlic, removing it if tender.
-Otherwise continue roasting with the tomatoes and onions another 15-20 minutes, until peppers and onions are tender and tomatoes are juicy.
+- Roast Poblanos and Rancheros Sauce ingredients: Line two sheet pans with parchment.
+Cut the tomatoes in half and arrange them on the sheet pan along with sliced onions and whole garlic cloves, halved jalapeños.
+On the second sheet pan add the whole poblano peppers.
+(Alternatively, you could char the peppers on a gas burner, see notes) Drizzle all with olive oil, sprinkle with salt and pepper and check after 10-15 minutes.
+Turn the poblanos.
+(If your oven runs hot, turn it down to 425 if needed.)
+When the garlic and poblano peppers are just tender, remove them (pasilla peppers will cook much faster than poblanos- please see notes).
+Otherwise, continue roasting with the tomatoes and onions for another 15-20 minutes until the peppers and onions are tender and the tomatoes are caramelized and juicy.
+Take them out of the oven (leave the oven on) and let them all cool.

-- Blend up the Roasted Ranchos Sauce: Place the remaining onions into a blender along with the tomatoes, pan juices, jalapeño, garlic, cumin, coriander, chili powder, oregano, salt, tomato paste and fresh cilantro, adding a little water (or broth if needed) to thin it out, and blend until smooth.
-Set aside.
+- Blend up the Roasted Ranchos Sauce: Place the remaining onions into a blender along with the tomatoes, pan juices, jalapeño, garlic, and Rancheros Sauce additions: cumin, coriander, chili powder, oregano, salt, tomato paste and fresh cilantro, adding a little splash of water (or broth if needed) to thin it out, and blend until smooth.
+Set this aside.

-- Cover with foil and bake 20-25 minutes in a 425F oven- or until the filling is warm and melty, uncover and bake 5 more minutes.
+- Bake.
+Cover with foil and bake for 20-25 minutes at 425F, or until the filling is warm and melty; then uncover and bake for 5 more minutes.

-- Garnish with cilantro leaves, toasted pumpkin seeds and sour cream if you like.
+- Serve with cilantro leaves, toasted pumpkin seeds and sour cream if you like.

 Notes